What we are doing now:

 September.
 The Project have secured title on the land to build House No.3.
 Building materials are about to be delivered.

 August.
 We have sent a £2,260 donation to the Project to fund our regular programmes during September and October.

 August.
-We have sent a £2,338 donation to the Project to enable them to start work on what we are calling House Three, for an eighteen-year old.
+We have sent a £2,338 donation to the Project to enable them to start work on what we are calling House No.3, for an eighteen-year old.

 July.
 We have received sufficient extra income over the last five months to allow us to fund a new house build for an orphan threatened with homelessness!

 June.
 Our emergency donations are enabling the Project to maintain after-school lunchtime feeding programmes.